Last updated date: March 27, 2026 | 4:43 pm

 The main advantage of sole proprietorships is that owners have complete control over the

 business.
-All final business decisions will come from them, and they get to keep and manage
+All final business decisions will be made by them, and they will keep and manage

 the profits.

-Another pro is it’s the easiest one to register.
-Compared to the other business structures,
+Another pro is that it’s the easiest to register for.
+Compared to other business structures,

 The main disadvantage of sole proprietorships is that owners have no protection from the

-business’s liabilities, as they are fully liable for all debts and losses incurred.
+business’s liabilities, as they are fully liable for all debts and losses incurred by the

-Financial institutions can legally seize personal assets when the business suffers losses or
+business.
+Financial institutions can legally seize personal assets when the business suffers

 Sole proprietorships also can’t distribute shares, making it hard to attract investors.
 You

-can use other means like bank loans to fund your business.
+can use other means, like business loans, to fund your business.

 If you start a business with at least one more person, where each contributes to the work